 Don't explain anymore how editing works.
 Just discover it yourself!
 All contents are directly edited on the page, just styled like the live content.
 Powered by Aloha Editor and Hallo Editor, you'll directly see what you write, just as the end-user does.

 Furthermore, the editing is based on semantic technologies such as RDFa, which we consume using VIE and CreateJS.
 This allows to expose the whole content of your website in a machine-readable way, should you ever need that.

 You also see Neos is not just developed by the core team, but we're also using and contributing to other, shared projects.

 While Neos still stores its data in a relational database, you won't access this directly when working with content.
-Instead, we're using a tree-based approach of storing content which we call the TYPO3 Content Repository (TYPO3CR).
+Instead, we're using a tree-based approach of storing content which we call the Neos Content Repository (CR).
 This tree enables you to not only structure your content using a page tree, but also nest content into other content in a page.

-Furthermore, the Content Repository allows you to easily create new content elements, just using a Fluid Template, one line of Typoscript and a few lines of configuration.
+Furthermore, the Content Repository allows you to easily create new content elements, just using a Fluid Template, one line of Fusion Code and a few lines of configuration.

 Check out the download yourself, and try it out.
 Make sure to give us some feedback, either on our Mailing Lists or in IRC.